Small group workshops to help you learn, optimize, and grow.

 To achieve quality results while limiting your spending, professional photographers recommend an older model camera such as the point-and-shoot 2008 Canon G10.
 This camera can be used manually, and, as an added benefit, it produces images with a beautiful raw finish.
 The Canon G10 might not be top-of-the-line anymore, but it allows you to take lovely photos.

-When you think about it from a stylistic point of view, the camera doesn't solely take the pictures—instead, it is a part of a whole process that results in either high or low-quality product images.
+When you think about it from a stylistic point of view, the camera doesn't solely take the pictures—instead, it is part of a whole process that results in either high or low-quality product images.
 Photography is, essentially, a collection of choices and processes—from lighting, exposure, color saturation, styling, and post-processing decisions.
 You could have a fantastic top-of-the-line camera and still take photos lacking technical know-how and aesthetic brilliance.

 Takeout: if you don’t have the money for a good camera, it doesn’t mean you can't produce incredible photos.
 You just need to compensate for your low-quality camera in the next steps.